echodeteam/echode/LANGUAGE.md

 >
 > end program

-The command line arguments are made available with the _argv_ list
+The command line arguments are made available with the _arguments_ list
 ## Comments
 Comments are blocks of code that are ignored by the compiler.
 > ... //commment is ignored